6 Ways to Melt Ice Without Salt or Ice Melt

 Instead, consider using an alternative method to ensure your porch, driveway, and walkway remain clear of ice even when stores run out of rock salt.
 Even when rock salt is readily available, it’s still preferable to use a different method for melting ice.
-This is because rock salt damages asphalt, concrete, grass, and other vegetation.
-It also dries out pets’ paws, is dangerous to children, and can corrode parts of your vehicle.
-To help protect your home, pets, kids, and the environment, consider trying one of these seven ways to melt ice without salt or ice melt.
+This is because rock salt damages asphalt, concrete, grass, and other vegetation—not to mention the fact that it dries out pets’ paws, is not particularly safe to use around children, and can corrode parts of your vehicle.
+To help protect your home, pets, kids, and the environment, seek out one of these other means for melting ice on your outdoor surfaces.

 1. Snow Melting Mats

 One of the more passive methods for dealing with ice outdoors is to use snow melting mats.
 These innovative devices effectively eliminate the need for rock salt or even shoveling, in some cases.
 They can be laid along a walking path or porch and plugged in, at which point heat generated from the mats will melt any ice and snow on top of them.
-The initial cost of buying and installing a snow melting mat system is much higher than purchasing a bag of rock salt—especially if you are installing one for an entire driveway—but it may be worth the cost if you never need to worry about shoveling again.
+The initial cost of buying and installing a snow melting mat system is much higher than purchasing a bag of rock salt, especially if you are installing heat mats on an entire driveway, but it may be worth the cost if you never want to worry about shoveling again.

 Finding an alternative to rock salt isn’t just about effectiveness.
 Sometimes the best solution is a convenient one, such as a product you may already have in your garage or shed.
-Fertilizer doesn’t work as quickly as rock salt, but many fertilizer mixes include ammonium sulfate, potassium chloride, or urea.
-Like rock salt, these molecules lower the melting point of ice, but they do so without damaging your pavement and yard.
+Fertilizer doesn’t work as quickly as rock salt, but select one with a high percentage of nitrogen—the first number of the three typically listed on fertilizer packaging.
+Fertilizer ingredients such as ammonium sulfate, potassium chloride, or urea are high in nitrogen, and effectively melt ice.
+Like rock salt, the molecules in these chemicals lower the melting point of ice, but they do so without damaging your pavement and yard.

 3. Coffee Grounds

 Coffee grounds are often thrown away or composted after making coffee, but this organic debris is a great option for melting ice on your driveway and porch.
 Coffee grounds contain nitrogen, which works to lower the melting point of ice.
-Additionally, the dark color of coffee grounds better absorbs sunlight better than white snow or clear ice, slightly helping to increase the melting speed.
+Additionally, the dark color of coffee grounds absorbs sunlight better than white snow or clear ice, marginally helping to increase the speed at which the ice melts.

 4. Rubbing Alcohol

 Isopropyl alcohol isn’t only useful for cleaning, as it can also be poured on ice to help clear a driveway or path.
-However, simply dumping out an entire bottle of rubbing alcohol would be expensive and inefficient, so it’s recommended to combine ¼ cup of alcohol, six drops of concentrated dish soap, and ½ gallon of hot water in a bucket to create a more cost-effective homemade ice melt solution.
+However, simply dumping out an entire bottle of rubbing alcohol would be expensive and inefficient.
+To clear a sizable area, combine a 16-ounce bottle of isopropyl alcohol with 1 teaspoon of concentrated dish soap and 4 gallons of hot water for a more cost-effective homemade ice melt solution.
 Just be sure to shovel away any excess water after pouring, as it can refreeze and form new ice if left standing.

 5. Sugar Beet Juice

 A surprising substance with ice-melting capabilities is sugar beet juice.
-The chemical makeup of beet juice lowers the melting point of ice and snow in a manner similar to rock salt.
+The chemical makeup of beet juice, which you can find online and in stores in liquid or powdered form, lowers the melting point of ice and snow in a manner similar to rock salt.
 Not only is this unconventional option effective for melting ice, but it’s also safe for concrete, asphalt, plants, cars, and pets.
 However, beware that beet juice’s reddish purple color can potentially stain concrete.
-To avoid this effect, clean up the beet juice as the ice melts if possible.
+To avoid this effect, clean up the beet juice as soon as the ice melts if possible.